syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio/template-studio.md

      **Option 2**

      Choose **File -> New -> Project** from the menu.
-This launches a new dialogue for creating a new application.
+This launches a new dialog for creating a new application.
 Syncfusion® templates can be found by filtering the application type for **Syncfusion** or by entering **Syncfusion** as a keyword in the search option.

      ![CreateNewWindow](images/CreateNewWindow.png)